sruan2/QuizBot/readme.md

 It is based on a python template from: (https://tutorials.botsfloor.com/creating-your-messenger-bot-4f71af99d26b).

 ## To Run
+This app is written in Python 3.
 To run the application, `python app.py`

 ## Dataset
 We use the science question dataset from Allen SciQ: http://data.allenai.org/sciq/